Damp can cause a lot of damage if you don’t treat it properly. Here are a few ways to stop damp coming through the walls in your home…

 • Call in the professionals for proper damp treatment if the damage is severe .

-Find out more about dealing with leaking pipes and plumbing in our handy guide.
+Find out more about dealing with leaking pipes and plumbing.

 There are different types of damp